jurioste4/Python_api_homework/README.md

 # Python_api_homework
 # WeatherPy

 I was tasked with creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
-To accomplish this, I had to utilizing a simple Python library, the OpenWeatherMap API, and a little common sense to create a representative model of weather across world cities.
+To accomplish this, I had to utilizing a simple Python library cities , the OpenWeatherMap API, and Plotly.

 # My objective is to build a series of scatter plots to showcase the following relationships: